jcastle0/ldtportfolio/program.md

 | ERSH 8310               | Fall 2016               |             |
 | ERSH 8320               | Spring 2017             |             |
 | QUAL 8410               | Summer 2017             |             |

+The research class that I took in completing my Ed.S. in Instructional Technology required a research class equivalent to ERSH6300.
+The course addressed topics such as t-tests, chi-square, correlation values, and analysis of variance (ANOVA).

 ## Cognate Courses